 I'm a passionate, smart, strategic creative.
 Sheesh.
 Did I just call myself smart?
 That's terrible, isn't it.

-I’m currently the Creative Director at BuzzFeed in Sydney, using video – and whatever else it takes – to help brands connect with audiences online.
+My last job was as Creative Director at BuzzFeed in Sydney, using video – and whatever else it takes – to help brands connect with audiences online.

 My previous roles have included Creative Director at DDB Sydney, Head of Ideas at Naked Sydney, Creative Director at BBH London, and senior copywriter at DDB London.

 I've also set up a successful social media agency - Hungry Beast - which led to an occasional column in Mumbrella about social and digital creativity.

 I'm in my 40's, married, with two kids, and a very cute but extremely stupid dog.
 She's learned about four words of English in four years.
 That's an average of one word a year.

 I've written six screenplays, two of which got optioned.
 One idea was made... but unfortunately my edgy drama became a teen comedy starring Zac Efron.